Instructions and Rules in Pallas-Yllästunturi National Park

 - Hiking, skiing, rowing and canoeing except in restricted areas.

 - Picking berries and mushrooms except in restricted areas.

 - In the Recreation Zone of the National Park lighting campfires is only permitted at official campfire sites.
-Camping is permitted only in the vicinity of wilderness huts, Lapp huts and campfire sites.
+Camping is permitted only in the vicinity of wilderness huts, campfire huts and campfire sites.
 This also applies to overnight stay in a hammock.
 Most of the campfire huts are only for daytime use, not for overnight stays.
 In the Wilderness Zone camping is permitted anywhere and campfires may be built with dry twigs as fuel.
 All the zones are presented in the Map Attachments of the Pallas-Yllästunturi National Park Regulations (pdf 1,06 Mt, julkaisut.metsa.fi).

 - Organizing events for large groups (over 50 persons).
 A permit is required.

 - Entering restricted areas, which have been established to preserve the area's species.
 Restricted areas are: